Courses & Advising

 English department courses are opportunities for you to explore the ways in which we employ the language to meet demands of the twenty-first century.
 A vibrant and diverse group of teacher educators, linguists, literary scholars, novelists, composition specialists, and writers of creative nonfiction comprises your faculty.

-Scroll down for descriptions of Fall 2024 course offerings (class time and instructor subject to change) and access important links to help you begin mapping out your English education today.
+Scroll down for descriptions of Spring 2025 course offerings (class time and instructor subject to change) and access important links to help you begin mapping out your English education today.

 Course Registration, Availability, and the University Course Catalog